grengojbo/django-registration/README.rst

-For installation instructions, see the file "INSTALL" in this directory; for instructions on how to use this application, and on what it provides, see the file "quickstart.rst" in the "docs/" directory.
+For installation instructions, see the file "INSTALL" in this directory; for instructions on how to use this application, and on what it provides, see the file `quickstart.rst`_ in the "docs/" directory.

 Installation